freyste/freyste.github.io/_posts/2018-12-22-Silver_Casting.md

 ![_config.yml]({{ site.baseurl }}/images/Lost-Wax-Casting-Printing-Casting-Process.png)

-I opted for silver.
+In the future I plan to build a simple furnace-crucible setup but am currenty limited by space that would be safe for playing with molten metals...

+I opted for it to be cast in silver with on light polishing for a more natural look.

 ![_config.yml]({{ site.baseurl }}/images/shapeways.png)

-Overall it turned out pretty well, with a surface that was rougher in areas that couldn't be polished.
+Overall it turned out pretty well.
+Therw are however obvious tells that it was produced in with a 3D printer such as the lines in the recessed areas that could not easitly by polished out.

 ![_config.yml]({{ site.baseurl }}/images/necklace.jpeg)
 ![_config.yml]({{ site.baseurl }}/images/necklace_close.jpeg)

-I ended up making stickers out of the digital design that didnt make the cut for being made into jewelry.
+Also ended up making stickers out of the digital design that didnt make the cut for being made into jewelry.

 ![_config.yml]({{ site.baseurl }}/images/stickers.jpeg)